 Because of the central importance of Adam and Eve’s historicity to the Christian faith, I am reluctant to embrace the idea that humanity began as a population, not a pair.
 But, I’m as equally reluctant to accept this scientific claim—mainstream or not—knowing that the population size measurements are based on simplified, idealized methods that struggle to take into account population dynamics that can influence population size estimates and haven’t been validated.
 Questions about the validity of the mathematical relationships that form the basis of these methods compound these problems.
 To put it another way: Even if I accepted the notion of common descent, I still wouldn’t be convinced that humans arose as a population because of the scientific questions that surround the population size estimates.

 In my view, science has yet to falsify the notion that humanity descended from a primordial pair.

-- See the expanded second edition of Who Was Adam? for a more detailed discussion on human origins.
+- See my book, the expanded second edition of Who Was Adam?, for a more detailed discussion on human origins.

 - See the two video interviews I conducted with theologian Travis Campbell on the biblical and theological issues surrounding the historicity of Adam and Eve.

-- Some of my concerns with population size estimates are also detailed in this article: Fazale Rana, “Were They Real?
-The Scientific Case for Adam and Eve,” Today's New Reason to Believe (blog), Reasons to Believe, October 1, 2010, http://www.reasons.org/articles/were-they-real-the-scientific-case-for-adam-and-eve.
+- Some of my concerns with population size estimates are also detailed in the article, Fazale Rana, “Were They Real?
+The Scientific Case for Adam and Eve,” Today’s New Reason to Believe (blog), Reasons to Believe, October 1, 2010, https://www.reasons.org/articles/were-they-real-the-scientific-case-for-adam-and-eve.